terra-money/docs/docs/Tutorials/Quick-start/Using-Terrain.md

 npm start
 ```

-It's important to run the first command, `terrain sync-refs`, to copy your deployed contract addresses to the frontend part of the codebase.

-Make sure you've switched to LocalTerra in the Terra Station chrome extension before interacting with your contract.

-Please import the following mnemonic in Terra Station which is the sole validator on the LocalTerra network and has enough funds to get started with smart contracts.
+2. Import the following seed phrase in Terra Station to access the sole validator on the LocalTerra network and gain funds to get started with smart contracts:

 ```
 satisfy adjust timber high purchase tuition stool faith fine install that you unaware feed domain license impose boss human eager hat rent enjoy dawn
 ```

-With Localterra selected in Terra Station and the local seed phrase imported, you should now be able to increment/reset the counter from the frontend.
+3. With Localterra selected in Terra Station and the local seed phrase imported, you can now increment and reset the counter from the front end.

 ### Demo